Black Box Testing

 - Tests can be redundant if the software designer/ developer has already run a test case

-- Ever wondered why a soothsayer closes the eyes when foretelling events?
-So is almost the case in Black Box Testing
+- Ever wondered why a soothsayer closes his eyes when foretelling events?
+Almost so is the case in Black Box Testing

-- black box testing: Testing, either functional or non-functional, without reference to the internal structure of the component or system.
+- Testing, either functional or non-functional, without reference to the internal structure of the component or system.